-A 17-year collegiate softball head coaching veteran boasting 841 career wins, Karen Weekly and with her husband Ralph enter their 13th season at the helm of the Lady Volunteer softball program.
-Having guided UT to a staggering 618 victories and five top three national finishes (2005, 2006, 2007, 2010, 2013) and six appearances (2005, 2006, 2007, 2010, 2012, 2013) in the annual Women's College World Series since arriving to resuscitate the program prior to the 2002 season, Karen and Ralph have made it evident that tireless recruiting and solid coaching by the experienced Weeklys and their staff can produce huge dividends to the UT softball program.
+A 19-year collegiate softball head coaching veteran boasting 934 career wins, Karen Weekly and her husband Ralph just completed their 14th season at the helm of the Tennessee softball program.
+Having guided UT to a staggering 711 victories and five top three national finishes (2005, 2006, 2007, 2010, 2013) and seven appearances (2005, 2006, 2007, 2010, 2012, 2013, 2015) in the Women's College World Series since arriving to resuscitate the program prior to the 2002 season, Karen and Ralph have made it evident that tireless recruiting and solid coaching by the experienced Weeklys and their staff can produce huge dividends to the UT softball program.

 *Co-Head Coach with Ralph Weekly

 Tennessee powered its way to its seventh Women's College World Series appearance in 2015.
 The team smashed a program-record 100 home runs with five players hitting 10 home runs or more.
 Fueled by power hitting and a balanced pitching staff, UT went 47-17 and made an impressive late-season run that included a runner-up finish in the 2015 SEC Tournament and a 5-1 record in NCAA Regionals and Super Regionals to punch its ticket to Oklahoma City.
 Rainey Gaffin became Tennessee's 14th NFCA All-American (31st selection) and Erin Gabriel became UT's 13th Academic All-American (23rd selection).
 Karen Weekly became the 42nd head coach in NCAA history to reach 900 career wins with in a 14-3 (5) triumph over North Dakota State on March 7, 2015.